abdol-ahmed/bounded-thread-pool/CONCURRENCY_DESIGN.md

 ## Overview

-This document outlines the concurrency techniques, design patterns, and implementation strategies used in the Bounded Thread Pool project.
+This document outlines the concurrency techniques, design patterns, and implementation strategies used in the Bounded Executor project.
 The implementation demonstrates several advanced concurrency concepts in Java while maintaining thread safety, performance, and clean API design.

 ## Core Architecture